Mortgage Saving Tips

 It may not be possible for you to pay extra every month or even every year.
-Remember that almost all mortgage contracts will permit you to pay extra on your principal at any time.
-Any time you come into unexpected money, consider using this rule to make a one-time additional payment on your mortgage principal.
-Here's an example: a few years after moving into your home, you receive a larger than expected tax refund,a large legacy, or a non-taxable cash gift; , you could apply a portion of this money toward your loan principal, resulting in significant savings and a shortened payback period.
-For most loans, even a relatively small amount, paid early in the loan period, could offer big savings in interest and in the length of the loan.
+But you should remember that most mortgage contracts will allow additional payments at any time.
+Any time you get some extra money, you can use this provision to pay a one-time additional payment on mortgage principal.
+If, for example, you receive a large gift or tax refund three years into your mortgage, you could apply this money toward your mortgage loan principal, resulting in huge savings and a shortened payback period.
+For most loans, even a relatively small amount, paid early in the loan period, could offer big savings in interest and length of the loan.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.